your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 - _**Moon.**_ You are granted the ability to cast the _Wish_ spell 1d3 times.
 - _**Rogue.**_ A nonplayer character of the GM's choice becomes hostile toward you.
 The identity of your new enemy isn't known until the NPC or someone else reveals it.
 Nothing less than a _Wish_ spell or divine intervention can end the NPC's hostility toward you.
 - _**Ruin.**_ All forms of wealth that you carry or own, other than magic items, are lost to you.
 Portable property vanishes.
 Businesses, buildings, and land you own are lost in a way that alters reality the least.
 Any documentation that proves you should own something lost to this card also disappears.
-- _**Skull.**_ You summon an avatar of death—a ghostly humanoid skeleton clad in a tattered black robe and carrying a spectral scythe.
+- _**Skull.**_ You summon an avatar of death — a ghostly humanoid skeleton clad in a tattered black robe and carrying a spectral scythe.
 It appears in a space of the GM's choice within 10 feet of you and attacks you, warning all others that you must win the battle alone.
 The avatar fights until you die or it drops to 0 hit points, whereupon it disappears.
 If anyone tries to help you, the helper summons its own avatar of death.
 A creature slain by an avatar of death can't be restored to life.

 ### Avatar of Death